-4.2.2 Looking at people (LAP) challenge
+4.2.2 Looking at People (LAP) Challenge

-Our DEX method is the winner of the ChaLearn Looking at People (LAP) 2015 challenge [10] on apparent age estimation with 115 registered teams, significantly Table 2The proposed method is evaluated on 5 datasets.This table shows the number of images per dataset and thecorresponding training and testing split.
+Our DEX method is the winner of the ChaLearn Looking at People (LAP) 2015 challenge (Escalera et al. 2015) on apparent age estimation with 115 registered teams, significantly outperforming the human reference.
+The challenge had two phases: development and test.